-Much of our Medicare plan enrollment activity occurs during the annual open enrollment period, which occurs during our fourth quarter.
-In 2015 and 2016, our enrollments outside of the Medicare annual enrollment period were a significant portion of our total annual Medicare enrollments and we plan to attempt to further grow the contribution from non-annual open enrollment period sales, which would help to mitigate some of the traditional seasonality in our Medicare-related health insurance business.
-Additionally, substantially all Medicare Advantage and Medicare Part D prescription drug policies renew on January 1 of each year, resulting in our recognizing substantially all Medicare Advantage and Medicare Part D prescription drug plan annual renewal commission revenue in our first quarter.
-Accordingly, total Medicare plan-related commission revenue is highest in our first and fourth quarters and lowest in our second and third quarters.
+Substantially all Medicare Advantage and Medicare Part D prescription drug policies renew on January 1 of each year, resulting in our recognizing substantially all Medicare Advantage and Medicare Part D prescription drug plan annual renewal commission revenue in our first quarter.
+Accordingly, total Medicare plan-related commission revenue has historically been highest in our first and fourth quarters and lowest in our second and third quarters.

-The most recent open enrollment period for individual and family health insurance began on November 1, 2016 and ended on January 31, 2017, for coverage effective in 2017.
-CMS has proposed that the next annual open enrollment period for individual and family health insurance runs from November 1, 2017 through December 15, 2017 for coverage effective in 2018.
-Individuals and families generally will not be able to purchase individual and family health insurance outside of these open enrollment periods, unless they qualify for a special enrollment period by meeting certain qualifying events, such as losing employer-sponsored health insurance, moving to another state or becoming eligible or ineligible for a government subsidy for their health insurance, in which case they may purchase individual and family health insurance during a special enrollment period.
-We expect the number of applications submitted for individual and family health insurance will be highest during the first and fourth quarters of 2017 as a result of the annual open enrollment period and lowest during the second and third quarters of 2017, outside of the annual open enrollment period.
-Should the proposed CMS rule changing the dates for the upcoming open enrollment period become effective, we expect the seasonality of our individual and family health insurance business to be impacted.
-We expect a reduction in the number of individual and family health insurance applications that are submitted through us in the first quarter of 2018.
-We may also experience an increase in the number of individual and family health insurance applications in the fourth quarter of 2017.
+In 2016, the annual open enrollment period for individual and family health insurance began on November 1, 2016 and ended on January 31, 2017, for coverage effective in 2017.
+In 2017, CMS changed the annual open enrollment period for individual and family health insurance, which ran from November 1, 2017 through December 15, 2017 for coverage effective in 2018.
+Individuals and families generally are unable to purchase individual and family health insurance outside of these open enrollment periods, unless they qualify for a special enrollment period by meeting certain qualifying events, such as losing employer-sponsored health insurance, moving to another state or becoming eligible or ineligible for a government subsidy for their health insurance, in which case they may purchase individual and family health insurance during a special enrollment period.
+We expect the number of applications submitted for individual and family health insurance will be higher during the fourth quarter of 2018 as a result of the annual open enrollment period.
+We expect a reduction in the number of individual and family health insurance applications that are submitted through us in the first quarter of 2018 compared to the first quarter of 2017.